doughgle/doughgle.github.io/content/how-to/enable-hdmi-on-thinkpad-x1-extreme-gen-4/index.md

 ## 7. Verify the nVidia Driver is Working

 The driver may be loaded, but is it working correctly?
-Open the nvidia settings in read-only mode (i.e. non-sudo)
+Open the nVidia settings in read-only mode (i.e. non-sudo)

 ```sh
 $ nvidia-settings